-45. The accounting officer must ensure that the notes to the annual financial statements disclose particulars of any award of more than R2000 to a person who is a spouse, child or

-- (a) the name of that person;

-- (b) the capacity in which that person is in the service of the state; and

-- (c) the amount of the award.
+- 45. The accounting officer must ensure that the notes to the annual financial statements disclose particulars of any award of more than R2000 to a person who is a spouse, child or parent of a person in the service of the state, or has been in the service of the state in the previous twelve months, including - - (a) the name of that person; - (b) the capacity in which that person is in the service of the state; and - (c) the amount of the award.